reggieray/mysite/input/posts/how-i-passed-the-ckad-exam.md

 # Buy Exam

-Although this seems like the most obvious step, I waited until there was a discount on and throughout the year there are multiple promotions or discounts going to be available.
+Although this seems like the most obvious step, I waited until there was a discount and throughout the year there are multiple promotions or discounts going to be available.
 In the end I was able to purchase with a 50% discount.
 Keep an eye out on their [twitter feed](https://twitter.com/lf_training).
 Here's an example of a promotion during [cyber monday 2022](https://training.linuxfoundation.org/cyber-2022/#)

 > <img src="/posts/images/linux-foundation-cyber-2022.jpg" style="max-width: 100%">